 We refrigerate dairy products and perishable foods at a temperature of 40 degrees Fahrenheit or less.
 Our equipment complies with the requirements for food and beverage establishments and is inspected at least annually by the University of Minnesota Environmental Health department.

-We post our menus on our website.
 Our half-day classes offer a nutritious mid-morning or mid-afternoon snack.
 Our full-day classes offer infants, toddlers, and preschoolers with a nutritious and balanced breakfast, lunch, and afternoon snack.

 Children need to be in attendance within the time frame of meal service in order to be offered meals.
 Parents/caregivers are welcome to join their child for lunch.
 Please notify your classroom teacher and purchase your lunch for $5 at the front desk before 9:30 a.m. on the day of your lunch visit.